tqbwqing/automagic/README.md

 The second option can be used to load any *Automagic* project:

 1. Navigate to the drop-down list labelled *Select Project*.
-2. Select *Load an existing project…*
+2. Select *Load an existing project???*
 3. A browser window will open.
-Navigate to the existing project’s project folder.
+Navigate to the existing project???s project folder.
 4. Select and open the file named *project_state.mat*

 #### 2.3.3.
 Merging Projects